|For over seventy-five years I've been

 all be ready for a betterment."

-study them.
-You'll see, you'll commence to see, what they mean.
+study them you'll see that you will benefit from these words.
+You'll see -- you'll commence to see -- what they mean.
 And

 you'll feel safer.
-You feel safer that you're studying these words,
+You feel safer as you're studying these words,

 and you'll be making headway as you practice what we say.
 And when you